suhasmaddali/Solar-Panels-Dust-Detection/README.md

 With the rise and development of deep learning models used for recognizing images, it is possible to find a solution to this problem of accumulation of dust on solar panels.
 Convolutional Neural Networks (CNNs) are used for image processing and can extract useful insights from them and make prediction about whether solar panels are dusty or clean.
 In the recent decade, there has been a rapid growth of transformers and how they could be used for vision tasks (known as vision transformers).
 There are other learning strategies such as transfer learning that also result in improved performance and minimal training.
 Therefore, it is possible to improve the systems that detect dust on the surface of solar panels, leading to improved efficiency and reduced operational and maintenance costs.

 ## Exploratory Data Analysis (EDA)

+Performing exploratory data analysis could reveal interesting patterns about the data (images) so that adequate feature engineering could be performed, leading to improved model performance.
+After exploring the images, it could be seen that there are a lot of diverse and inconsistent images of dusty solar panel images.
+Therefore, collecting more data that is consistent and indicative of dusty panels is an important step.
+Since the data that we are dealing with is quite small, there is a higher chance of overfitting, especially if using complex models through transfer learning.
+All of these must be followed to ensure that there is increased value by using our product to detect the dusty solar panels.

 ## Feature Engineering